The Brand

-They were taken over by Mercier in 1991, at least I’ve discovered that much; they made a range of models, mostly low and mid range bikes which were exported for a few years across to the United States; it is possible that they were made by a larger St Etienne brand, and during the bike boom in America in the 1970’s the brand of St Etienne Cycles took advantage of the vast numbers of French bikes and parts bought across the Atlantic.
-The French city at that point must have been a hive of industry and expansion as exports of bikes increased five fold in just a few years.
+They were taken over by Mercier in 1991, at least I’ve discovered that much; they made a range of models, mostly low and mid range bikes which were exported for a few years across to the United States; I used to surmise that they were made by the Manufrance brand, but now I’ve discovered that they were made by Cycles France-Loire, which branded them as “St Etienne Cycles” after buying the original company named Sibilia, in 1960.
+During the bike boom in America in the 1970’s the brand of St Etienne Cycles took advantage of the vast numbers of French bikes and parts bought across the Atlantic.
+The French city at that point must have been a hive of industry as exports of bikes increased five fold in just a few years.
 This example, a simple, functional 10 speed, was sold in France and was not an export.

 The City of Bike Building